60-year-old La Vista man dies in Omaha workplace accident

 The Occupational Safety and Health Administration also responded to the scene to investigate, Gordon said.

-According to UGM Surfaces' website, the company is a supplier of natural and engineered stone with 6 locations nationwide.
+According to UGM Surfaces' website, the company is a supplier of natural and engineered stone with six locations nationwide.